grkacy/material-meta-ui/README.md

 #material-meta-ui

-AngularJS direcive amd a sample application for the automated UI forms generation.
+AngularJS directive and a sample application for the automated UI forms generation.

 The automated generation is JSON metadata driven and the generated UI forms are based on Angular Material.

 ## Code Example

-In the cotroller:
+In the controller:

 ```javascript
 $scope.sampleMetadata = [